 Communing with the Dead on Japan’s Terrible MountainCulture

-Visitors to Osorezan, a sleeping volcano in the northern prefecture of Aomori, notice the pungent odor of sulfur well before they arrive at the grounds of the temple Bodaiji.
+Visitors to Osorezan, a volcanic region in the northern prefecture of Aomori, notice the pungent odor of sulfur well before they arrive at the grounds of the temple Bodaiji.
 I discovered this years ago while walking through the virgin forest that shrouds the enormous crater where the temple is located.
-Those accustomed to hot springs in Japan might associate the odor with relaxing dips in geothermally heated pools, but on Osorezan it announces your arrival in hell.
+Those accustomed to hot springs in Japan might associate the odor with relaxing dips in geothermally heated pools, but at Osorezan it announces your arrival in hell.

 Legend has it that the priest Ennin founded Bodaiji in the late ninth century after receiving a message in a dream telling of a sacred mountain 30 days away from Kyoto on foot.
 If the priest was able to make the 1,000-kilometer journey from the capital in the allotted time to discover this remote—remotest might be a more accurate description—part of the Shimokita peninsula, it speaks undeniably of divine intervention.

-But this shouldn’t be surprising since Osorezan, as the mountain is called in Japanese, is a holy place.
+But this shouldn’t be surprising since Osorezan, as it is called in Japanese, is a holy place.
 In fact, along with Hieizan in Kyoto and Kōyasan in Wakayama Prefecture, it is one of the three holiest places in Japan.
-Known as a reiba, or sacred place, it is thought to serve as an ethereal way station, with spirits of the dead residing for a time before they are reincarnated, or they make their journey to the afterlife.
+Known as a reiba, or sacred spot, it is thought to serve as an ethereal way station, with spirits of the dead residing for a time before they are reincarnated, or they make their journey to the afterlife.

 Piles of Stones and Prayers